Ingenjoy/SelectedTopicsOptimization/Chapters/02.Unconstrained/notes_unconstrained.md

 After a sufficiently large number of iterations, the number of correct digits doubles at each iteration.

-Illustration!
+Illustration #TODO: make figure of the convergence of Newton

 ### Summary Newton's method

-* Convergence of Newton's algorithm is rapid and quadratic near $x^*$
+* Convergence of Newton's algorithm is rapid and quadratic near $\mathbf{x}^*$.
-* Newton's algorithm is affine invariant, e.g. invariant to choice of coordinates or condition number
+* Newton's algorithm is affine invariant, e.g. invariant to choice of coordinates or condition number.
-* Newton's algorithm scales well with problem size
+* Newton's algorithm scales well with problem size.
+Computationally, computing and storing the Hessian might be prohibitive.
-* The hyperparameters $\alpha$ and $\beta$ do not influence the performance much.
+* The hyperparameters $\alpha$ and $\beta$  of BTLS do not influence the performance much.

 ## Quasi-Newton methods